Problems at school

 The general procedures for dealing with a problem at school are listed in the order they should normally be used.

 Step 1 - Talk to your child

-You may be aware that your child has a problem at school either because s/he has told you or you have been told by the school, another parent or one of your other children.
+You may be aware that your child has a problem at school either because they have told you or you have been told by the school, another parent or one of your other children.
 Wherever possible, you should discuss the problem and ways of resolving it with your child before taking any other action.
-However, depending on the age of the pupil, it may be necessary to talk to her/his teacher in order to clarify the problem.
+However, depending on the age of the pupil, it may be necessary to talk to their teacher in order to clarify the problem.